Menu

 Northern Lights / Fjord Cruise and Train / Ice and Snow Hotels / Honeymoon & Romance

-8-10 days: Spend a few action-packed days in Tromsø or Kirkenes in Northern Norway with activities like dog sledding, snowmobiling, king crab safaris and northern lights tours.
-You can also take a Norway in a Nutshell train journey between Oslo and Bergen.
+8–10 days: Spend a few action-packed days in Tromsø or Kirkenes in Northern Norway with activities like dog sledding, snowmobiling, king crab safaris and northern lights tours.
+You could also take the famous Norway in a Nutshell tour between Oslo and Bergen.

 Short Breaks / Northern Lights Tours / Fjord Cruise and Train / Ice and Snow Hotels / Honeymoon & Romance